 It’s also important to reiterate your expectations during an in-person conversation in addition to documenting them in your onboarding packet.
 New board members should feel comfortable asking questions about what is expected of them!
 It’s important that they know right away if they will be able to fulfill your requirements.

-Step 3: Teach Your Nonprofit Board About Fundraising
+Teach Your Nonprofit Board About Fundraising

 Many nonprofits struggle to get their board members involved in fundraising.
 Even if you clearly communicate that they’re required to support your development team, they may be reluctant to do so.
 That’s normal!
-As a general rule, your board members will not be experienced nonprofit fundraisers.
-Intentionally teaching them about how they can support your development goals will help them overcome the anxiety of being a first-time fundraiser.

 One great tactic for accomplishing this comes from Rachel Muir, who suggests putting together a “menu” of fundraising activities to give new board members (she didn’t ask us to include her here, we just really like her board member training!).
-They may not feel comfortable asking their friends for a major gift, but they might be willing to:

 - Host a fundraising event